 These vintage enamels are no longer manufactured and are lead bearing.
 If they have been stored dry, they are still useable.
 You should always make a test tile before using on a production piece just to make sure the color is still true.
 There is no organized numbering system for Thompson leaded enamels.
 Some of the enamels have numbers in the 1000 range and should not be confused with the lead-free opaque enamels in the same numbering range.

 Soyer Enamels

-These are enamels imported by the Bovano Company; they are created in France by Cristallerie Saint-Paul.
-Sometimes you may hear these referred to as Bovano Enamels.
+These are enamels are created in France by Cristallerie Saint-Paul.
+Sometimes you may hear these referred to as Bovano Enamels (they are no longer in business).
 These enamels contain lead.
 They come in 80 mesh only.